 Italy’s islands and many coastal destinations are best reached by ferry.
 Regular services connect the mainland with Sicily, Sardinia, Capri, Ischia, Elba and several smaller islands.

-- Book ferry tickets early during summer and holidays.
+- Book ferry tickets early during summer and public holidays — some routes sell out weeks ahead.

-- Check seasonal schedules carefully, especially outside peak months.
+- Check seasonal schedules carefully; many services run reduced timetables outside peak months.

 - Arrive early for boarding when travelling with luggage.